Kierandoolan/buy-and-sell-auto-project-four/README.md

 - As a Site User, I can easily navigate around the site and find what i need without any problems.
 - As a Site User, I can view a paginated list of cars posted and i can select any car to view.
 - As a Site User, I can click on a car post so that I can read the authors details, cars key info, description of car and view comments left by users.
+- As a Site User, I can contact the Site Administration about any problems i have.
+- As a Site User, I can contact the Site Administration about what i think would be good for the website in the future.

 #### EPIC | User Management